web3coach/the-blockchain-bar/Readme.md

 # The Blockchain Bar
 > Build a custom blockchain in Go from scratch.

-The source-code for the first 6 chapters of: "The Blockchain Way of Programming".
+The source-code for the first 7 chapters of: "The Blockchain Way of Programming".

 Download the eBook from: https://web3.coach

 ![book cover](./book_cover.png)

+## Foreword

+I can't promise the blockchain way of programming will be easy, but this eBook will turn you into a blockchain developer, expand your career prospects, and open you up to a whole new community of amazing forward thinkers.

 ## What will you build?
-I can't promise the blockchain way of programming will be easy, but this eBook will turn you into a blockchain developer, expand your career prospects, and open you up to a whole new community of amazing forward thinkers.

-Chapter by chapter, you will build a full peer-to-peer, autonomous blockchain system in Go and learn all standard blockchain components!
+Chapter by chapter, you will build a full peer-to-peer, autonomous blockchain system in Go and **learn all standard blockchain components!**

 ### 1) You will build a peer-to-peer system from scratch

-You will get access to a private Github repository where you will start with 0 lines of code and end-up with 13+ branches with complete executable source-code.
+You start with 0 lines of code and end-up with 13+ branches with complete executable source-code.

 PS: Don't worry if anything on the screen makes sense yet, it will once you go chapter by chapter; release by release.